 This page contains the documentary references made to the De Fonseka and associated families in records, books and other publications, and reproduces for the very first time portions of the Dutch Records maintained at the National Archives of Sri Lanka.
 These have been the main references for this web site and will be useful for anyone researching their own own family roots.

-Marking another first this website is proud to present to you extracts from original Dutch records maintained at the Sri Lanka National Archives.
+Marking another first this website is proud to present to you extracts from original Dutch Records.
 This is the first time that some of the Dutch records, now preserved in the National Archives of Sri Lanka, has been brought online.
-The records are presented to you with the kind permission of the Director of National Archives.
-As the records are in the early Dutch language, they have been included within its English translation collectively known as the D’andrado Manuscripts.
+As the records are in the early Dutch language, they have been included parallel with its English translation collectively known as the D’andrado Manuscripts.
 Links from the different documents in this collection will take you to the images containing the original Dutch work.
-This arrangement makes it possible for the reader to understand the contents and the structure of the volume, contents of each document, and then study the images of the original Dutch manuscripts.
+This arrangement makes it possible for the reader to understand the contents and the structure of each document, and then study the images of the original Dutch manuscripts.

-This book provides the main background to this website, to the de Fonsekas and the Karava as a whole.
-In fact this website revolves around the genealogy chart found in this book, which allows us to trace our ancestry back to around 1658.
-The karava early history and the recent histories given in the Karava page is also based on the material found in this book.
+This book provides the main background to this website as it revolves around the genealogy information found in this book.
+The Karava early history and the recent histories given in the Karava page is also based on the material found in this book.

 While other books relate to a specific colonial period, this book traces the very origins of the Sri Lankan Karava from the time of the ‘Mahabharata’ to the British Periods.
-It also lists important reference material relating to the de Fonseka and D’Andrado families.
-All such references could be looked at by clicking the picture.
-The genealogy chart is given in the ancestry page.
+It also lists important reference material relating to the De Fonseka and D’Andrado families.

-This rare booklet was in the possession of Michael Roberts, Historian and Author who has done much research on the Social History of Ceylon.
-A scholar of repute, he has written numerous articles and many books on this subject.
+This rare booklet was in the possession of Michael Roberts, historian and author who has done much research on the Social History of Ceylon.
 His book ‘Caste Conflict and Elite Formation’ is featured elsewhere in this page.
 The Author now domiciled in Australia handed over his copy to Dr. Srilal Fernando, a fellow Genealogist, who has kindly lent a copy to this website.
 My thanks to both Michael Roberts and Dr. Srilal Fernando.

 From the contents of the booklet, it can be approximately dated to the early 1940’s.
 It can also be assumed that Mr. Samson Abeyesooriya wrote a series of books on prominent Ceylonese families of that time, and that this booklet was part of this series.
 The booklet is reproduced in its original form, unedited and in it’s entirety.

 A veritable Who’s Who of the early part of the Century and a much valued book, this is the only book to have pictorial references to our ancestors.
-The references to de Fonseka families have been scanned and included.
+The references to De Fonseka families have been scanned and included.
 This book contains the cream of the society at that time.
 Michael Roberts analyzed the cast composition of the people listed in this book, and concluded that the 35.8% identified as Karava, is far in excess of the representation in the islands population.
-First edition copies of this book sells for over 150,000 Rupees.
+First edition copies of this book sells major amounts.
+It is also said that a payment had to be made to be included in this book.
+Has pictorial References to S. R De Fonseka, E. C De Fonseka and many other De Fonsekas.

-‘Nobodies to Somebodies – The Rise of the Colonial Bourgeoisie in Sri Lanka‘ by Kumari Jayawardena, 2000, Social Scientists’ Association and Sanjiva Books.
+The Rise of the Colonial Bourgeoisie in Sri Lanka, Kumari Jayawardena,

 This book records the names and careers of the Chieftains of Ceylon who held office under the Dutch and British governments.
 The system of governing their possessions through Mudaliyars was adapted by the Dutch, from a scheme of administration which originated before the Portuguese times, and continued through to the later parts of the British rule.